-• Transfer protocol: Xmodem.

-- Connection: If the recorder's Terminal Port is being used select Direct connect-Com1 or Direct connect-Com2 (whichever is available).
+- Transfer protocol: Xmodem. - Connection: If one of the recorder's Terminal Ports is being used select Direct connect-Com1 or Direct connect-Com2 (whichever is available).
 If the modem is being used the host modem must be logged-on with the recorder. - Baud rate: as required by the recorder port, set to N-8-1.